Introduction to the Shock Response Spectrum (SRS)

 A single mass connected to a spring represents the most simple vibratory system.
 The mass can only travel along the direction of the spring’s elongation.
 Therefore, the system has a single degree of freedom (SDOF).

 The SRS uses a set of theoretical SDOF mass-damper-spring oscillators that are mathematically excited by a time-history base input.
-The SRS displays the peak response of the series on a graph (Figure 2).
-It is important to note that the SRS is not the actual response of the test item but what could theoretically be the response.
+It displays the peak response of the series on a graph (Figure 2).
+It is important to note that the SRS is not the actual response of the DUT but a calculated model of the response.

 The horizontal axis of the SRS plot is the natural, or resonant, frequency in hertz (Hz).
 The resonant frequencies of the SDOF oscillators are typically logarithmically spaced.
 The vertical axis is the absolute maximum acceleration of the SDOF oscillator in response to the pulse, a value also known as the maximax (Gpk).